askui/askui-dev-docs/README.md

 $ export HUSKY=0
 ```

-In a ci pipeline, the githooks are skipped by default.
+In a CI pipeline, the githooks are skipped by default.